sonicnext-dev/MarathonRecomp/docs/DUMPING-en.md

 8. Right-click `Velocity.exe` and click **Properties**, then under the **Compatibility** tab, tick **Run this program as an administrator** and click **OK**.
 This is required in order for the program to recognize the hard drive.
 You can now launch `Velocity.exe`.
 9. You should see a **Device Detected** message appear on launch asking if you would like to open the **Device Content Viewer**.
 Click **Yes**.
 10. You should now see a tree view of your hard drive's contents.
-Expand the tree nodes for `/Shared Items/Games/` (and optionally `/Shared Items/DLC/`, if you have the DLC installed).
+Expand the tree nodes for `/Shared Items/Games/`.
-11. Hold the CTRL key and click on **SONIC THE HEDGEHOG** under the `Games` node, as well as the **DLC** under the `DLC` node, if you have the DLC installed.
-Ensure all are selected before the next step.
+11. Hold the CTRL key and click on **Grand Theft Auto IV** under the `Games` node.
+If you have Episodes from Liberty City installed, select that as well.
 12. Right-click any of the selected items and click **Copy Selected to Local Disk**, then navigate to the folder you created in step 7 and select it.
 Velocity will now begin copying the game files to your PC.
-13. Once the transfer is complete, close the **Device Content Viewer** window and navigate to **Tools > Device Tools > Raw Device Viewer**.
+13. Once the transfer is complete, close the **Device Content Viewer** window.
-14. Once the transfer is complete, you should now have all of the necessary files for installation.
+14. You should now have all of the necessary files for installation.
 [Return to the readme and proceed to the next step](/README.md#how-to-install).

+### Alternative: Using an ISO

+If you have a GTA IV Xbox 360 ISO file, you can use it directly with Liberty Recompiled's installer wizard.
+The installer supports:
+- `.iso` files (Xbox 360 disc images)
+- Extracted game folders
+- XContent packages

+Simply point the installer to your ISO file or extracted game folder when prompted.